 Start off by buying two ready-grown plants in one year and then two in the following year.
 Leave the seed heads to allow the seeds to fall and germinate.
 This way you will have flowering eryngiums every year, not every other year.

 Summer-flowering sea hollies provide a long-lasting flowerhead that eventually browns and fades, giving months of value.
-For summer flowering, these sea hollies die down completely in winter and, given good drainage, will return every year.
+These sea hollies die down completely in winter and, given good drainage, will return every year.

 Root cuttings taken in early spring are the best way to propagate the rosette formers vegetatively to reproduce the same plant.
 Lay lengths of root on the compost and cover lightly.